Mark500-lang/Phase-1-Independent-Project/README.md

 Name: Mark Kantet Sangiriaki  19/12/2022

 ## Project Description
-- it is a website dedicated to dog lovers, sorry cat people.
-The can select a dog breed from the dropdown menu and the program will render an image of the dog with information about the breed.
+- it is a webpage dedicated to dog lovers, sorry cat people.
+They can select a dog breed from the dropdown menu and the program will render an image of the dog with information about the breed.
 The user can then like the image.

 ********
 ## SCREENSHOTS